 To help you in the pursuit of taco greatness (which could, but isn’t necessarily limited to throwing a wonderful Cinco de Mayo party this year), we asked chefs Silvestre Mora and Joe Lonigro of New York City’s Toro Loco and Otto’s Tacos, respectively, how to make some damn delicious authentic tacos.
 Read on to see their recipes for making carne asada and blackened shrimp tacos.
-While you’re out getting the ingredients for your new favorite taco recipe, don’t forget to pick up some nice sipping tequila while you’re at it.)
+While you’re out getting the ingredients for your new favorite taco recipe, don’t forget to pick up some nice sipping tequila to go with the meal.

 - 1 lb sirloin steak

 - 6 4-inch corn tortillas

 - 2 cup guacamole (our favorite recipe can be found here)

 - 1 Spanish white onion